yogeshchandola/Spectral-CAPTURE/README.md

 # mCAPTURE
 modified CAPTURE pipeline for GMRT data reduction
-This pipeline is adapted from the CAPTURE data reduction pipeline for GMRT.
+This pipeline is adapted from the CAPTURE data reduction pipeline for GMRT https://github.com/ruta-k/uGMRT-pipeline.
 This pipeline is based on modular CASA package which can be installed in a virtual python environment for which the method is described in detail in the link https://casadocs.readthedocs.io/en/stable/notebooks/introduction.html#Modular-Packages
 We give a short description of installing modular CASA packages as below.